lightbend/fdp-sample-applications/README.md

         lightbend/model-server-akkastreams:1.1.0
 ```

-## Running a Custom Image on the Server
+## Running a Custom Image on the DC/OS

-To run a custom application on the target server:
+To run a custom application on the DC/OS:
  - apply the desired modifications
  - [publish the image to your docker repository](#publishing-to-an-external-docker-repository)
  - update the `json` templates in the `/bin` directory to point to the new image location, and